ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-30.md

 modified_at: 2021-09-16
 ---

-# Migration to CKEditor 5 v30.x
+# Migration to CKEditor 5 v30.0.0

 <info-box>
 	When updating your CKEditor 5 installation, make sure **all the packages are the same version** to avoid errors.

 	For custom builds, you may try removing the `package-lock.json` or `yarn.lock` files (if applicable) and reinstalling all packages before rebuilding the editor.
 For best results, make sure you use the most recent package versions.
 </info-box>

-## Migration to CKEditor 5 v30.0.0

 <!-- For the entire list of changes introduced in version 30.0.0, see the [changelog for CKEditor 5 v30.0.0](https://github.com/ckeditor/ckeditor5/blob/master/CHANGELOG.md#3000-2021-09-26).-->